tj31moll/AItelegramchatbot/README.md

 ![Screenshot](https://github.com/tj31moll/AItelegramchatbot/assets/91799649/a6a7031e-014e-4a07-96b3-b460b4b1a9f5)

-This repository contains a Python script for a Telegram bot that integrates with OpenAI's API or other compatible REST APIs (like LMStudio or Jan).
+This repository contains a Python script for a Telegram bot that integrates with OpenAI's API or other compatible REST APIs (like LMStudio https://lmstudio.ai/ or Jan https://jan.ai/).
 It's designed to provide an interactive AI experience through Telegram, using simple chat functionalities.

 ## Features